kamil-kw/BeBike/README.md

 # **2. UX**

 Be Bike website is designed in modern coloristic with white background.
-The coloristic gamma used was #EF476F #118AB2 #073B4C
+The coloristic gamma used was #EF476F #118AB2 #073B4C.

-Use can either choose from the dropdown menu the product category and scroll through the range of products or can use the search engine to find a specific item.
+User can either choose from the dropdown menu the product category and scroll through the range of products or can use the search engine to find a specific item.

-To make a purchase users can pay with a credit card as the checkout page features stripe pay-ments.
+To make a purchase users can pay with a credit card as the checkout page features stripe payments.

 User can also be engaged by reviewing the products.

 (#projectGoals)

 # **2.1.1 Project Goals**

 My goal was to create a simple and intuitive store, where customers can purchase bikes and bike related items.
-Website has a simple design, allowing user to navigate easily through it, by doing that customers can focus on the content, rather than trying to find items on the page.
+Website has a simple design, allowing user to navigate easily through it, by doing those customers can focus on the content, rather than trying to find items on the page.

 # **2.1.2 User Goals**